-UCDC sends juniors and seniors to Washington, D.C. to intern, research, and take classes during the fall or spring semester.
-UCDC students come from all majors and remain eligible for financial aid.
+UCDC sends juniors and seniors to Washington, D.C. to intern and take classes during the fall or spring semester.
+All majors are eligible for UCDC and financial aid covers your semester in DC.
 While interning three to four days a week, students live and take classes at the UC Washington Center, in the heart of the city.
-During their D.C. semester, students develop professional skills, clarify their future direction, and build professional networks.
+During their DC semester, students develop professional skills, clarify their future direction, and build professional networks.
 Applicants need a minimum 3.0 GPA and must have achieved junior status by the start of their semester in Washington; junior transfer students are eligible during their senior year.
 Applications for spring are due in late September, for fall in late February.
-For more information, contact the UCDC Program office at 2422 Dwinelle Hall, ucdc@berkeley.edu, or see the program's website (http:// ucdc.berkeley.edu/) (ucdc.berkeley.edu).
+For more information, contact the UCDC Program office at 2422 Dwinelle Hall, ucdc@berkeley.edu, or see the program's website (http://ucdc.berkeley.edu/) (ucdc.berkeley.edu).